Every other modern state has universal health care. How many Americans have to die before we have health care for all in the United States?

 Pandemics are not a problem that will go away.
 So America needs to be prepared for both the current Coronavirus pandemic, and whatever pandemic may hit in the future, because we cannot afford to keep shutting down the economy.

-But what happens when the moratorium ends?
+What happens when the moratorium ends?
 From the numbers we have, an estimated 30-40 million people are at risk of losing their homes (Aspen Institute).
 And as city and state governments race to distribute rental assistance funds, they are discovering that data about evictions is so poor that we don’t know who is losing their homes where, and how to focus aid and outreach.
 (New York Times).
 The federal government collects data on evictions from public housing authorities.
 But it has little to no eviction information on the private rental market, where the vast majority of American renters live.

 So extending the moratorium is a temporary solution, but in the longterm, the government needs to device a better way to track homelessness in the United States and address housing insecurity.
 More in funding could also be required to help the 30-40 million expected to lose their homes.